Clear your existing credit card debt without paying interest or an annual fee. Find out which card will save you the most money today.

 - Proof of identification.
 You will need to provide a copy of your driver’s licence and/or passport.

 - Financial information.
-The application form will ask for financial details and you may also be asked for bank statements and/or other financial documents.
+The application form will ask for financial details and you may also need to provide bank statements and/or other financial documents.

 - Employment details.
 You’ll be asked to provide details of your current and previous employment, as well as your employer contact details.
 You will also need to provide recent payslips and sometimes your employment contract.
 If self-employed, you will generally be asked for your tax assessment notice and other proof of income.

 - Assets, liabilities and expenses.
-The application will ask for details of your assets, liabilities and expenses, and you may need to furnish proof of listed assets and liabilities.
+The application will ask for details of your assets, liabilities and expenses.

 - Credit limit and balance transfer.
-The application will also ask for your desired credit limit, and the requested amount of your balance transfer.
+The application will also ask for your desired credit limit and the amount you'd like to balance transfer.
 You will need to provide the account details of your current credit card(s) from which you wish to transfer your balance(s).